| Longsplice |

 Overall the present data is encouraging, and becoming more so.

-None the less, perhaps we could benefit from
+Still, we could benefit from

 GDP won't rise faster if the employment picture doesn't get better.